rokmc756/CloudBerry/README.md

 GPFarmer has been developing based on cbdb-ansible project - https://github.com/andreasscherbaum/gpdb-ansible.
 Andreas!
 Thanks for sharing it.
 Since it only provide install cbdb on a single host GPFarmer support multiple hosts and many extensions to deploy them and support two binary type, rpm and bin.

-## Supported cbdb and extension version
+## Supported CBDB and Extension Version
 * CBDB 1.6.x

 ## Supported Platform and OS